-CSU Online Course Services has adopted two rubrics that support faculty and campus efforts in the development of online and hybrid courses, the CSU Quality Learning & Teaching (QLT) Rubric and the Quality Matters (QM) Rubric.
-Explore each rubric below and see how they are aligned allowing for a common conversation to happen around efforts to enhance teaching effectiveness and learning outcomes.
+CSU Online Course Services has adopted two course design rubrics that support faculty and campus efforts in the development of quality online and hybrid courses, the CSU Quality Learning & Teaching (QLT) Rubric and the Quality Matters (QM) Rubric.
+Explore each rubric below and see how they are aligned allowing for a common perspective around efforts to enhance quality teaching effectiveness and learning outcomes.

-The Quality Matters (QM) rubric is a nationally recognized program developed in 2003 and designed to provide guidelines in the development and design of online and hybrid courses.
+The Quality Matters (QM) rubric was developed in 2003 and designed to provide guidelines in the development and design of online and hybrid courses.
 The CSU began a systemwide contract in 2013 providing a 25-33% discount on QM course enrollment.
 The rubric is composed of 42 standards across 8 sections.